igorlima/unapologetic-thoughts/snippets/cli-and-tui/euporie.jupyter-terminal.md

 - `ctrl+space`: the command palette can be summoned with `ctrl+space`, which provides access to settings and various operations from within the console.
+- `ctrl+e`: run the current cell and move to the next one.
+  - it also works convert the raw text to markdown form.

 ## Instalation